 Companies looking for a device to handle a colossal printing volume at a reasonable CPP look no further than the HL-L9310CDW.
-The only real downside of this best-rated color laser printer is its single function for a relatively high price - you could get an AIO printer for the same amount.visit shop
+The only real downside of this best-rated color laser printer is its single function for a relatively high price - you could get an AIO printer for the same amount.

 The Lexmark MC2535adwe is an all-in-one system.
-Besides printing, it can also scan and copy, which is often an invaluable asset for company use.
+Besides printing, including mobile printing, it can also scan and copy, which is often an invaluable asset for company use.
 This machine is quite heavy, around 60 pounds, and its dimensions are 18.2 x 17.4 x 23.1 inches, but it’s nowhere near the bulkiest device of its kind.

 As with any best multifunction color laser printer primarily suited for company use, you can access settings through its web-based portal.
-You can also see the status of the printer’s expendables, so you’ll know when the toner needs replacing.
+You can also see the status of the printer’s expendables, so you’ll know when the toner cartridge needs replacing.
 The printer itself has a touchscreen and a number pad for manual use.

 The default tray capacity is 250 sheets of paper, but that can be expanded to 1,500 with additional drawers.
 The maximum duty cycle is 85,000, while the recommended monthly amounts are between 1,500 and 8,500 - well above the competition.

 Connectivity is one department where Lexmark MC2535adwe is lacking.
-It has Gigabit Ethernet, USB-to-PC, Wi-fi, and Apple AirPrint, but no Wi-fi Direct and NFC for a direct connection.
+It has Gigabit Ethernet, USB-to-PC, Wi-Fi, and Apple AirPrint, but no Wi-Fi Direct and NFC for a direct connection.
 The best all-in-one laser color printer should have those options, but this isn’t an insurmountable issue.

-Before you decide to purchase the Brother MFC-L8900CDW, be aware that this is one big machine.
-The printer’s dimensions are 21.6 x 19.5 x 20.7 inches, and it weighs 63 pounds.
+Before purchasing the Brother MFC-L8900CDW, be aware that this is one big machine.
+The printer’s dimensions are 21.6 x 19.5 x 20.7 inches, and it weighs 63 lb.
 Still, an all-in-one printer is always expected to be bulkier than its single-function counterparts.